MathiasReker/Java-CI-CD/README.md

 3. Copy the [Dockerfile](https://github.com/MathiasReker/CI-CD/blob/develop/Dockerfile) to the root folder of your project.

-_It is necessary to adapt the files to your specific project_
+_It is necessary to adapt the `docker-compose.yml` and the `Dockerfile` depending on your own project_

 ### Install Actions secrets